Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \section{Proposed QRAM architecture}

 This work demonstrates an end-to-end architecture design for QRAM.
-The proposed system architecture is built upon a novel router-based construct that allows us to query a virtual address space larger than that is physically available, as shown in Section~\ref{subsec:query}.
+The prior works, including Bucket-Brigade QRAM and FANOUT, have unaffordable overhead in terms of resource consumption when querying a large database.
+Our proposed system architecture is built upon a novel router-based construct that allows us to query a virtual address space larger than that is physically available, as shown in Section~\ref{subsec:query}.
 We also provide a series of optimizations in Section~\ref{subsec:optimizations} to significantly cut down both space and time costs.
 Our new design decouples the address-loading stage from the data-retrieving stage in a quantum query, and deeply optimizes each stage.
 As a result, we can achieve an asymptotic advantage over prior work (which is shown in Section~\ref{sec:results}).